Zealot5050/zero_day/README.md

 # zero_day
-This is my first repository as a full-stack engineer
+This is my first repository as a full-stack engineering

-'linux'